 Matthew 22:37 – 40 sets out the commandments that we are to live by, namely, love the Lord our God with all our heart, soul and mind and love our neighbour as ourselves.
 If these were diagrammatically shown as three intersecting circles it can be seen that there is an equilibrium point.
 It has been said that if a person of faith dwells too much on God they “become of no earthly use”.
 Socially concerned people can overlook the place of faith and anyone who concentrates on themselves become hedonistic and narcissistic.

-- To encourage local churches in their support of the Commitment for Life programme.
+- Support the Commitment for Life programme.

-- To encourage local churches to campaign on issues of Racial Justice.
+- Campaign on issues of Racial Justice.

 - Become, as individuals and churches, involved in climate change and other environmental issues which affect their daily living.